DarkEyes/mFLICA/README.md

-mFLICA: leadership-inference framework for multivariate time series
+Leadership-Inference Framework for Multivariate Time Series: mFLICA
 ===========================================================
 [![minimal R version](https://img.shields.io/badge/R%3E%3D-3.5.0-6666ff.svg)](https://cran.r-project.org/)
 [![License](https://img.shields.io/badge/License-GPL%203-orange.svg)](https://spdx.org/licenses/GPL-3.0-only.html)
 [![](https://img.shields.io/badge/doi-10.1137%2F1.9781611975321.62-yellow)](https://doi.org/10.1137/1.9781611975321.62 )

-A leadership-inference framework for multivariate time series.
 The framework uses a notion of a leader as an individual who initiates collective patterns that everyone in a group follows.

 Given a set of time series of individual activities, our goal is to identify periods of coordinated activity, find factions of coordination if more than one exist, as well as identify leaders of each faction.